bernhardAxonIvy/doc/source/concepts/3rd-party-integration/process-extension.rst

 Custom Process Element
 ----------------------

-Process extension developers can also :ref:`provide their custom process
+Process extension developers can also :ref:`provide their custom process elements
-<provide-your-own-process-elements>` element with its specific icon, name and
+<provide-your-own-process-elements>` with their specific icons, name, and
 logic.
 This is the best way to share a connector to your 3rd party system with a larger community.